whitneyburton/portfolios/20170113-krystin-villeneuve-m1.markdown

 Positive feedback about our pairing:
 You are tenacious and willing to try things that might be scary - like making Tetris!
 (RIP Tetris).
 When you set out to tackle a given feature, you make it work, and you celebrate the small victories that lead to the whole.
 This is a successful strategy in any project!

-Constructive criticism about our pairing
+Constructive criticism about our pairing:
 Try to trust you teammates a little more on things that seem abstract at first.
 It's OK to read the code around you, especially our peers.

 Additional comments: